emunozh/smum/docs/2-sm.rst

 1. Gender of the household head

-   This variable defined the gender of the household head.
-The model assumes a 919.01 increase in household income if the household head is female.
+   This variable defines the gender of the household head.
+The model assumes a 919.01 Philippine-Pesos increase in household income if the household head is female.
 The model will construct a synthetic sample where 20% of all household heads are female.